carmenhg/EC528_Fall21_Project/README.md

 Team Members: Carmen Hurtado, Pujan Paudel, Jean Marc Achkar

+Mentor: John Liagouris

-Project Description
+# Project Description

 ## 1. Vision and Goals Of The Project:

-Our project aims to extensively research and test multi-dimensional data processing Python libraries to improve on the current prototype of a remote sensing data processing system.
+Our project aims to extensively research and test multi-dimensional data processing Python libraries to improve on the current prototype of a remote sensing data processing system that uses Ray for computation parallelization.
 The system is actively being used by our client, while running on the MOC platform with significant performance bottlenecks.
 A main vision is to have a working system that improves upon the existing prototype by performing faster computation for processing the data collected from the remote sensing system.
 High level goals for the project include: